The Google Pixel 3A is 2019's most important phone

 Luxe life

 This isn't an indictment on Samsung, Apple, Huawei or anyone else.
-It's not that these companies make bad phones, it's that they make luxury phones.
+It's not that these companies make bad phones -- my colleague Jessica Dolcourt says in her review-in-progress that there's a lot to like about the Note 10 phones -- it's that they make luxury phones.
 The Pixel 3A is the perfect line between utility and luxury in that it excels at everything the average person needs.
 It's perfectly fine to want more from a phone, but any features on top of the Pixel 3A are what I'd call luxuries.

 The most obvious one is processing power.
 The Note 10 phones are powered by Qualcomm's Snapdragon 855 chips, while the iPhone XR and XS phones are powered by Apple's own A12 Bionic chip.
 These processors are powerful.
 They shoot to the top of every benchmark test, especially Apple's A12 CPU.
 The only problem is that you don't need that much power to do 99% of what phones are currently capable of.